How Important Are Text Links and How Should the Text Links Be Used?

 “When you link internally from one page on your website to another page on your website be consistent with your link anchor text.
 Use the same key phrase you are targeting within the anchor text in each link pointing to that page from other pages on your website.
 Also, be consistent with the URL you are using in each link.
 If there is more than one URL that you can use to access the same page on your website, pick one URL and stick to it.
 If you are consistent with your links internally, your pages will perform better in the search engines.”

 I completely disagree with this advice.
 The type of consistency the author was suggesting for linking is unnatural.
-Consistency is important with regards to your brand but not for search engine optimization purposes.
+Consistency is important with regard to your brand but not for search engine optimization purposes.